zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	  \big\rbrace \cos{\theta}.
 $$

-Having defined both irradiance and spectral irradiance, we can compute all other [radiometric quantities](https://en.wikipedia.org/wiki/Radiometry) using integration and differentiation techniques as discussed in the previous article \[[3](#references)\].
+Having defined both irradiance and spectral irradiance, we can easily compute all other [radiometric quantities](https://en.wikipedia.org/wiki/Radiometry) using integration and differentiation techniques as discussed in the previous article \[[3](#references)\].

 ## Constitutive Relations